 - Between feedings you can use cold compresses, bags of frozen veggies, ice packs etc. Some women swear by gel “soothies” that are cooled in the fridge.

-- Apply moist heat BEFORE you breastfeed (warm shower, warm towel).
-This will helps your milk let down.
+- Apply moist heat BEFORE you breastfeed (warm shower, warm towel, warm compress).
+This will help your milk let down.
 A cool trick is to put a few tablespoons of water in a diaper and heat it in the microwave for 10 seconds to make a compress that holds its heat well.
 Just make sure it’s not so hot to burn or irritate your skin!

-- Ask your doctor if ibuprofen can be used for swelling or pain.
+- Ask your doctor if ibuprofen can be used for breast swelling or pain.

 Watch & Learn the Techniques

 When to Get More Breastfeeding Help

 - Call your doctor right away if your breast is red and painful, you have flu-like symptoms or you have a temp of +101 degrees.

 - Seek advice from a lactation consultant if your engorgement and related pain don't improve within 2 days.

 Engorgement is one of the reasons women abandon breastfeeding.
 Share this advice with a pregnant friend (or mom who just gave birth...but act fast!) and you'll have done a very good deed!

 Advice is adapted from materials by Breastfeeding Medicine of Northeast Ohio.